Cliffoney

 Cliffoney, officially Cliffony, is a village in the north of County Sligo in the west of Ireland.
 It lies on the N15 national route at its junction with the R279.
-It is only three kilometres away from Mullaghmore, which is popular with surfers.
+It is approximately three kilometres from Mullaghmore.

-Cliffoney has historical connections to the 3rd Viscount Palmerston, who served as the prime minister of the United Kingdom in the mid-nineteenth century, and Father Michael O'Flanagan, vice-president and later President of Sinn Féin, who was known as 'the Republican Priest'.
+Cliffoney has historical connections to the 3rd Viscount Palmerston, prime minister of the United Kingdom in the mid-nineteenth century, and Father Michael O'Flanagan, vice-president and later president of Sinn Féin, who was known as 'the Republican Priest'.
 Brigid MacGonigal, mother of Harry Clarke, was a native of Cliffoney.

 There are several megalithic monuments close to the village, including Creevykeel Court Tomb.
 There are also several ringforts and cashels in the area.
-Saint Brigit's Well has a cross-slab, probably dating to the eight century, with a swastika carved in the top of the cross.
+Saint Brigit's Well has a cross-slab, probably dating to the eighth century, with a swastika carved in the top of the cross.

 History

-The oldest buildings in Cliffoney are the five megalithic tombs close to the village in the townlands of Creevykeel, Creevymore and Cartronplank.
-Creevykeel, considered one of the finest examples of its kind in Ireland, was excavated by the Harvard Archaeological Mission in 1935.
+The oldest structures in Cliffoney are the five megalithic tombs close to the village in the townlands of Creevykeel, Creevymore and Cartronplank.
+Creevykeel Court Tomb, considered one of the finest examples of its kind in Ireland, was excavated by the Harvard Archaeological Mission in 1935.
 A second monument close to Creevykeel was destroyed completely by 1890.
 The chamber and back-stone of Cartronplank court tomb still survives, located on a private farm.
 The other two monuments are overgrown and on private land.

-The Cliffoney megaliths were visited by many antiquarians and researchers, and were illustrated by William Wakeman in 1880.
+The Cliffoney megaliths were visited by a number of antiquarians and researchers, and were illustrated by William Wakeman in 1880.
 Creevykeel is in state care and is maintained by the Office of Public Works.
 The other sites are on private property.